 Finally, if Intended Parents and their Surrogate choose to have a close (or “somewhat close”) relationship throughout the pregnancy—the Intended Parents have the opportunity to be completely involved in the pregnancy and birth experience.
 Of course, what matters most of all is the child not the pregnancy; however, for some women, especially those who have had their fertility taken away from them, or for some men, who truly are interested in “going through a pregnancy” from beginning to end, this is certainly an added bonus.

 Again, we acknowledge that adoption is an absolutely beautiful way to create a family, and we are not trying to sway potential Intended Parents to make any decisions in regards to what feels right to them.
 There are certainly risks with all of the options, and pros and cons from many angles.
 However, we are just so grateful that we live in a world today where we have so many choices.
 Domestic adoption, international adoption, surrogacy, egg donation, sperm donation, embryo donation, embryo adoption—we are thankful that all of these alternatives exist.
 We at Family Source simply encourage you to explore all of your options to determine the one with which you are most comfortable.

-* We at Family Source can help you find out what the surrogacy laws are in your particular state; however, because we are not attorneys, we cannot advise you legally.
+* Family Source can help you determine what the surrogacy laws are in your particular state; however, because we are not attorneys, we cannot advise you legally.
 When working with our agency, you will be referred to a reputable collaborative reproduction attorney who can provide you with professional legal counsel.